bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 Exceptions are top-level pages because they only need a single view.
 They usually aren’t listed and we need to add them to a top-level menu or reference them manually otherwise.

-### Single pages {#single}
+### Single pages

-You may have already created the new demo file `blog/first.md` while following the example in the section [first content](/doc/intro/workflow/local-server#first).
+You may have already created the new demo file `blog/first.md` while following the example in the section [first content](/doc/intro/workflow/local-server#your-first-content).
 This is the simplest way to generate a new posting without any additional resources.

-#### Leaf Bundles {#leaf}
+#### Leaf Bundles

-When we include resources like images on a page, we like to [retrieve them](#resources) easily.
+When we include resources like images on a page, we like to [retrieve them](resources) easily.
 If we need some files only on a specific page, we create a leaf bundle like this:

 ```sh {.left}
 hugo new blog/second/index.md